Offline Reinforcement Learning with Generative Trajectory Policies

 \subsection{Efficiently Solving the ODE by Learning the Solution Map}

-To overcome the limitations of numerical solvers, a powerful alternative paradigm has emerged: bypassing the iterative process to directly learn the ODE's solution map.
-At the heart of this paradigm is the ODE's true solution map, or flow map, $\Phi(\bsx_t, t, s)$, which maps the state at time $t$ to the corresponding state at time $s$.
-We observe that its integral form naturally provides a \textbf{\textit{unifying representation}} for this entire family of models:
+Instead of relying on numerical integration, a powerful alternative is to model the ODE's solution map directly.
+We highlight that the true ODE flow map, $\Phi(\bsx_t, t, s)$, which maps a state at time $t$ to its corresponding state at time $s$, naturally provides a \textbf{\textit{unifying representation}} for a wide family of generative models:

-(See Appendix~\ref{app:unified-fig} for an illustration of the unified framework.)
-Viewing through the lens of this unified framework, we will show in the following that classic frameworks such as Consistency Models \citep{song2023consistency}, Consistency Trajectory Models \citep{kim2024consistency}, and most recent models such as Shortcut Models \citep{frans2025one}, and Mean Flows \citep{geng2025mean} can all be re-interpreted as instances of learning the flow map.
-For example, the denoiser target in diffusion models corresponds to the infinitesimal form of $\Phi$, while the self-consistency principle in Consistency Models aligns with the compositional property of $\Phi$.
+Figure~\ref{fig:unified_flow_map} illustrates this unified viewpoint.
+Under this formulation, classic approaches such as Consistency Models \citep{song2023consistency}, Consistency Trajectory Models \citep{kim2024consistency}, Shortcut Models \citep{frans2025one}, and Mean Flows \citep{geng2025mean} can all be interpreted as approximating specific aspects or limits of the same flow map $\Phi$.
+For instance, diffusion denoisers estimate its infinitesimal form, whereas consistency models enforce its compositional structure.